jeffpar/pcjs.v1/docs/pcjs/fdc/README.md

 Purpose
 ---
-Creates an instance of the Floppy Disk Controller (FDC) component.
+Creates an instance of the Floppy Drive Controller (FDC) component.
 The FDC is responsible for:

 - Automatically loading diskette image files at boot;
 - Simulating the appropriate controller hardware ports;